jnsebgosselin/Curriculum-Vitae/README.md

 This work is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the CC BY-NC-SA 3.0 License for more details.
+See the CC BY-NC-SA 3.0 License for more details at [<http://creativecommons.org/licenses/by-nc-sa/3.0/>](http://creativecommons.org/licenses/by-nc-sa/3.0/).

-You should have received a copy of the CC BY-NC-SA 3.0 along with this work.
-If not, see <http://creativecommons.org/licenses/by-nc-sa/3.0/>